Binary Options RegulationOverview of Regulatory Environment

-At present, one of the preferred locations for binary options brokers to become regulated is the Republic of Cyprus.
+At present, one of the preferred locations for binary options brokers to become regulated for EU coverage is in the Republic of Cyprus.
 Due to the fact that Cyprus is among the lesser developed financial systems in Europe, many people have a tendency to think of Cyprus as a location which has with little or no financial regulation system in place.
 To these individuals, this is the primary reason as to why a binary options broker would base their operation in Cyprus, in an effort to steer clear of regulation.
 In truth, one of the main reasons as to why many brokers choose Cyprus is lower tax rates.
 In Cyprus, the tax rate on corporate profits is 10%.
 Compare this to the United Kingdom rate of 24% and the reasoning for selecting Cyprus becomes even more clear.

 For even more insight, consider the United States, where tax rates are even higher than they are in the United Kingdom.
 US-based companies can be taxed at rates up to 35%.
 When you take into consideration the simple fact that the vast majority of the binary options market is found in Europe, it seems to make sense that brokers would choose to be based in Cyprus.
 Furthermore, many traders notice that most binary options brokers are not willing to accept traders who reside in the United States.
 In doing this, they are able to avoid being taxed by US tax regulators.